h2oai/mlops-dai-runtimes/local-rest-scorer/README.md

 }
 ```

-Note that including the `fields` in the response can be disabled by setting `noFieldNames` to true
+Note that including the `fields` in the response can be disabled by setting `noFieldNamesInOutput`
-in the input request.
+to true in the input request.

 ### Score CSV File